Central Florida Pasture

 As concerned citizens of Sumter County, we are working to inform our neighbors of proposed and active expansion projects by the Heart of Florida Landfill, operated by A.C.M.S.
 Inc. and owned by the Waste Connections company.
 These projects have already, and will continue to have a negative impact on our air, water and soil quality.

-Important Upcoming Meetings:
+Attend Important Upcoming Meetings:

 The FDEP received a letter dated October 20, 2025, from A.C.M.S. to withdraw their application to modify the Underground Injection Control (UIC) Class V exploratory well permit for the A.C.M.S Heart of Florida Landfill facility (ACMS).
 A copy of the letter is below.